 By drawing a vertical fan of light that spreads thousands of feet long at miles of distance, even under duress, it is easy to make sure that your signal catches the eye of a possible rescuer.
-In addition, by diffusing the laser from a potential dangerous point of light into a spread out line, your target will see a brief, but bright, momentary flash as the laser line crosses their field of vision.
-At distances of 13 feet or more, the Rescue Laser is perfectly eye safe, yet incredibly effective from up to 30 miles away.
+In addition, by diffusing the laser from a potentially dangerous point of light into a spread-out line, your target will see a brief, but bright, momentary flash as the laser line crosses their field of vision.
+At distances of 13 feet or more, Rescue Laser signaling devices are perfectly eye safe, yet incredibly effective up to 30 miles away.
 For more technical details on the safety of the device, see item #6 in the FAQ.

 Federal Law allows an EXCEPTION for laser emergency signaling devices to send a distress signal to aircraft.

 In February 2012, the United States Congress passed into law HR658 authorizing appropriations for the Federal Aviation Administration (FAA).
 Included in the law is Section 311 "Prohibition Against Aiming a Laser Pointer at an Aircraft".
 Section 311 39A(c)(3) on page 56 specifically exempts "an individual using a laser emergency signaling device to send an emergency distress signal."

 Greatland Laser products are covered by U.S. Patent Numbers 6,007,219; 6,163,247; 6,280,057; 6,295,007;6,688,755